🔧 vast_id Configuration

 - Checks

-is an object ✅ - Not empty (
+ntp_serversis an object ✅ - Not empty (

-) ✅ - Each key is a non-empty string ✅
+if not data) ✅ - Each key is a non-empty string ✅

 - Each value is a non-empty string and a valid IPv4 address ✅